allenporter/home-assistant-summary-agent/README.md

 ### Area Summary Sensors

-A sensor is created for every area that is a succint summary of what is happening in the area.
+A sensor is created for every area that is a succinct summary of what is happening in the area.

 For example, for an area named `Kitchen` a diagnostic sensor is created called `sensor.kitchen_summary` that describes everything happening in the area e.g. `The kitchen is dark`.